haifengliu/azrefresh/mooncake/storage-import-export-service.md

 <h3>Prepare Your Drives</h3>

-Before you create an import job, prepare your drives with the Microsoft Azure Import/Export Tool.
-For more details about using the Microsoft Azure Import/Export Tool, see the [Microsoft Azure Import/Export Tool Reference](http://msdn.microsoft.com/zh-cn/library/dn529096.aspx).
-You can download the [Microsoft Azure Import/Export Tool](http://go.microsoft.com/fwlink/?LinkID=301900&clcid=0x409) as a standalone package.
+Before you create an import job, prepare your drives with the Windows Azure Import/Export Tool.
+For more details about using the Windows Azure Import/Export Tool, see the [Windows Azure Import/Export Tool Reference](http://msdn.microsoft.com/zh-cn/library/dn529096.aspx).
+You can download the [Windows Azure Import/Export Tool](http://go.microsoft.com/fwlink/?LinkID=301900&clcid=0x409) as a standalone package.

 To prepare your drives, follow these three steps:

 1. Determine the data to be imported, and the number of drives you'll need.
 2. Identify the destination blobs for your data in the Azure Blob service.
-3. Use the Microsoft Azure Import/Export Tool to copy your data to one or more hard drives.
+3. Use the Windows Azure Import/Export Tool to copy your data to one or more hard drives.

-The Microsoft Azure Import/Export Tool generates a *drive journal* file for each drive as it is prepared.
+The Windows Azure Import/Export Tool generates a *drive journal* file for each drive as it is prepared.
 The drive journal file is stored on your local computer, not on the drive itself.
 You'll upload the journal file when you create the import job.
 A drive journal file includes the drive ID and the BitLocker key, as well as other information about the drive.

 <h3>Create the Import Job</h3>